dashpay/platform/README.md

 building an app on the Dash Platform - message us on the [Devs Discord](https://chat.dashdevs.org/)!

-<h2 style="text-align:left;">Note: Dash Platform is currently available on the Dash Testnet only</h2>
+## Note: Dash Platform is currently available on the Dash Testnet only

 ## Intro